suongfiori/drone-page/README.md

 ### Features

-:heavy_check_mark: Create a dynamic user interface with React components and responsive versions adapt to desktop and mobile screen devices.
+:heavy_check_mark: Create a dynamic user interface with React components and responsive versions adapt to desktop and mobile screen devices

-:heavy_check_mark: Gallery page with a selection of drone photographs.
+:heavy_check_mark: Gallery page with a selection of drone photographs

 :heavy_check_mark: Information page about the drone photography event